Kevin Conroy is the first person in animation to use two distinct voices to portray Bruce Wayne and Batman. It was his own idea.

-When establishing Two-Face, the writers took the time to show his alter-ego first, Harvey Dent, in several episodes, so the audience could get to know him better.
-That way, they were more shocked at his transformation from the upstanding Dent, to the monstrous Two-Face.
-The writers believed this made him into one of the show's best characters, and his origin, one of the show's best episodes.
+When establishing Two-Face, the writers took the time to first show his alter-ego, Harvey Dent, in several episodes, so the audience could get to know him better.
+That way, they were more shocked at his transformation from the upstanding Dent to the monstrous Two-Face.
+The writers believed this made him into one of the show's best characters, and his origin one of the show's best episodes.

 Dick Grayson, a.k.a.
 Robin, had to be older, because of censorship rules against showing the endangerment of children.

 To create the eerie nighttime feeling, the background painters used dark paper instead of the traditional white.
 This also allowed them to save time from painting large portions of black color as most of the scenes are set at night.
 The animators coined the term "Dark Deco" for this art style.

 All voice acting was, unlike most voice-over work, performed ensemble.
 This means that all the voice actors performed their lines in a room together, rather than at separate times in different locations.
 Mark Hamill was the only cast member allowed to perform his Joker voice while standing, to make it easier to infuse the character with the manic energy the role required.
 All the other actors did their voices sitting down.

 The characters of Gotham City Police Officer Renee Montoya and Joker's girlfriend and henchwoman Dr. Harleen Frances Quinzel, a.k.a.
 Harley Quinn, were created for the animated series, and later incorporated into the comic books.